tloc241/Simple-customize-LXQT/README.md

 It'll ask for password (bcs you use sudo) just type in and enter again.
 For now on much of command that have 'apt', 'apt-get' can replace with nala (add-apt can't replace bcs it add repo so you can install with nala ok)
 # 1. Custom grub select menu
 To custom grub you have to install grub customizer.
-To install simply open terminal (ctrl+alt+t) and type: 'sudo nala install -y grub-customizer' and it will done the job for you.
+To install simply open terminal (ctrl+alt+t) and type: 'sudo add-apt-repository ppa:danielrichter2007/grub-customizer ' 'sudo nala install -y grub-customizer' and it will done the job for you.
 After it done doing it thing, you press 'super key / windows key' on you keyboard and search for grub customizer and open it.
 # At here you can change name and add more custom boot
 ![image](https://github.com/tloc241/simple-customise-lxqt/assets/112869206/c52de175-83f8-44aa-a003-3c706324d447)